marcusalenius/marcusalenius.github.io/markdown/attention.md

 ### Our Hope

 Say we give our model the phrase "once upon a".
 We want it to predict the next word "time".
-That is, given all the words that come before the word we want it to predict, it should generate the next word in the sequence.
+That is, given all the words currently in the sequence, it should generate the next word in the sequence.
 We're going to make a conceptual simplification to this: given some *information* associated with the current word, we want to predict the next word.
 The information associated with a word can be influenced by earlier words, but each word's information is responsible for predicting the next word.
 So in our example, the information associated with the word "a" is used to make the prediction of the next word being "time".
 Similarly, if we wanted to predict the next word "a" given the sequence "once upon", the information associated with the word "upon" would be used to predict "a".
 And, for predicting "upon" given "once", the information for "once" would be used to predict "upon".

 <div class="body-image">
     <video src="attention-predict.mp4"></video>